meng-ucalgary/ensf-593-assignment-1/Temperature.md

 ## Specification

-The Temperature class provides data fields and methods to create a data-type representing a Temperature in a Java application.
+Class to provide data fields and methods for representing temperature in Fahrenheit and Celsius

-The temperature is initially stored in fahrenheit while creating the object.
-But the temperature can be accessed in both fahrenheit and celcius.
-The conversion is handled by the Temperature class.

 ## Execution and Testing